<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=521127644762074&amp;ev=PageView&amp;noscript=1">

 You can use open source tools, such as Polaris, to apply automation to audit and revise the YAML manifest of any issues it finds.
 In the case of liveness probes and readiness probes, Polaris may leave comments to prompt users to make changes appropriate to the context of their application.
 Here is a video of me walking through some of these basic examples on setting liveness probes across clusters to ensure reliability using Fairwinds Insights that you can use to get started.

 Different types of health checks can help you perform liveness checks and readiness checks in Kubernetes.
 Liveness probes, readiness probes, and startup probes can all help you make sure that your Kubernetes services are built on a good foundation so your DevOps teams can deliver better reliability and higher uptime of your apps and services.
 If you’re having trouble getting started, check out this tutorial on the Kubernetes website.
+Need help?
+Our Managed Kubernetes team has built quiet and secure infrastructure across a variety of frameworks, so you can focus on your business, not your infrastructure.

-Originally published March 1, 2023, updated April 4, 2024.
+Originally published March 1, 2023, updated April 5, 2024.